-Cal NORML recommends cannabis consumers download an impairment-measuring app on their phones, such as My Canary or DRUID.
+Cal NORML recommends cannabis consumers download an impairment-measuring app on their phones, such as DRUID.
 Using one of these apps, you can establish a baseline level of performance on tests that correlate to driving functions, and test yourself after consuming cannabis and before getting on the roadway.
 (Don’t, of course, use one of these smartphone apps while you’re driving!)
 Absent one of these, try standing on one foot to check your balance.

 Using cannabis while in a car, or driving under the influence of cannabis, remain illegal in California.
 Although California has no per se limit on the amount of THC in a driver’s body, officers may administer a field sobriety test and arrestees may also be required to submit to a blood or urine test or else forfeit their licenses.
 Read more.

 - NORML Fact Sheet on Psychomotor Performance and Marijuana

 - “Drug Test Results and Accident Risks” from Cal NORML Guide to Interpreting Drug Test Results